lakshmankumar12/nixPowerToolNotes/misc_tools.md

 # -w <format>  -- write given format-string(expaned to values) to stdout
 #                 eg format:
 #                    '\\n%{response_code}'
+# -I         --> just get headers only.. and not the BODY
 ### ssl stuff:
 ### server auth
 # --cacert $cacert